zenzay/esphome-projects/power-meter/readme.md

 This is my version of a non-invasive power meter, using ESPHome.

 I've used [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow) for a while without problems.
 Suddenly I start to get crazy high spikes, in the reported power consumption, every day at around the same time (weird).
 I had to chase that down and started to look at the code.
 This is the result.
+The problem btw. was not with HA Glow but a suddenly very noisy Photodiode.

 My version tries to track both usage and costs - doing a hourly, daily and total counts.